xonq/mycotools/README.md

 <br /><br />

 # PURPOSE
 Bring broadscale comparative genomics to the masses.
-Operational with prokaryote and fungal genome data - generalized taxonomy-agnostic integration on the way.
+Taxonomy-agnostic, with automated data acquisition operational with prokaryote, animal, plant, and fungal genome data.

 Mycotools is a compilation of computational biology tools and database ([MycotoolsDB/MTDB](https://github.com/xonq/mycotools/wiki/MycotoolsDB)) software